-On many nights during filming of those blockbusters, a giant outdoor chromakey screen constructed from shipping containers was lit up by massive flood lights that could clearly by seen by anyone living in the vicinity.
+On many nights during the filming of those blockbusters, a giant outdoor chromakey screen constructed from shipping containers was lit up by massive floodlights that could clearly be seen by anyone living in the vicinity.

 Mixed together in a coctail of encouragement and mentoring from veteran 'how-to' genre video producer Bill Myers, it was all too much . . .
 I just had to produce my own video using the same techniques.

 The result was The Keyword Marketer's Google AdWords Training Workshop.

 Since launching that site, I've received many compliments about the quality of the finished product and requests to share details of the equipment I used to produce the video.

 What follows is a description of the tools and workflow I employed.
 Click on any of the images to open a larger view in a new window.

 The video was shot in the double garage at left in image 1 below.
 That garage belongs my Dad (Ted) who lives on the slopes overlooking Evans Bay in Wellington, New Zealand.

 His house faces east toward Miramar peninsular (image 2), an island that I share with Peter Jackson, his staff . . . and a few thousand other residents.

 Of course, Peter's facilities are a little more substantial than mine (his $40 million post-production center 'Park Road Post' is pictured in image 3), and he can afford to park old props like the boat Venture (from King Kong) at the wharf opposite Ted's place for as long as he wants.